sanposhiho/github-activity-tweeter/README.md

 # github-activity-tweeter

 tweet your activity on GitHub.

-It is useful to use it on GitHub Action.
+It is an useful　tool to use on GitHub Action.

 # Getting started